David Pentecost: Music career

 In 2018, Pentecost won first prize for composition at the 4th International Competition of Musicians in Cyprus.

-Up to July 2024, he wrote 73 piano solo works, two for church organ, and two works for violin and piano.
+Up to the end of 2025, he wrote 77 piano solo works, two for church organ, and two works for violin and piano.
 A CD of seventeen of his compositions was issued in 2021, by stupakrecords.com, 16 played by Tatiana Stupak, one played by himself, all of which he recorded and mastered.
 His music was generally not written in modern styles.
 His music is not atonal or minimalist.
 According to the sheet music published at sheetmusicplus.com, most of his works are in 19th century romantic styles, although a few works are in classical and baroque styles.

-In July 2023, he published the 4th edition of his 'My Life in Music' - see Bibliography section below, and Notes k to n.
+In February 2025, he published the 5th and last edition of his 'My Life in Music' as an e-book - see Bibliography section below, and Notes k to n.